scriniariii/CTF-Write-Ups/TryHackMe/the london bridge/the london bridge.md

-Hi, here is how to successfully complete the machine https://tryhackme.com/r/room/thelondonbridge
+Hi, here is how to successfully complete the machine [The london bridge](https://tryhackme.com/r/room/thelondonbridge)

 I start by checking if the machine is available by doing a ping -c 1
 <pre><code>> ping -c 1 10.10.3.253